Philips Recall Information

 How do I get a new device?

 You can get a replacement device from Philips by calling (877) 907-7508 or you can register online.
-You may also be able to get a replacement if your device is more than 5 years old.
+You may also be able to get a replacement if your device is more than five years old.
 You can find out by calling the home care company that gave you your machine.
 If you need another device immediately, your doctor can provide an order for one.
 If you have questions about the cost of a new device, check with your insurance company.

 What if I decide to keep using my device?